 Mistake 2 : Not Knowing Who You’re Talking To

 Before you reach out to every influencer in your industry, make sure you know who you’re talking to.
 Be sure to avoid the common pitfall of blasting out emails that aren’t targeted.
 Before you do any outreach, get to know their work and ensure your brand is the right fit for their audience.
 Take the time to comment on a blog post or retweet their work.
 These little actions go a long way in showing the blogger you’ve taken the time to get to know her.

 If you aren’t targeted and your emails aren’t personalized, your pitches will likely go unanswered.
 Bloggers hate receiving cold emails that aren’t personalized just as much as you do.
 But personalization is two-fold because you have to do the research to know who to contact in the first place and and why they would be a good fit for your brand in the first place.
 Perhaps you sell vintage clothes and you want to get the word out through bloggers.
 You would curate down to the right blogger, let her know you love the pieces she works into her outfits and think your brand would be a good fit for her style and audience.
 That type of personalization will make her listen up because you’ve taken the time to get to know what she loves blogging about.
 You could even point out a few of her past posts to show you’re familiar with her content.

 Blogging takes a lot of hard work, dedication, creativity and business smarts.
-There’s a reason some of the biggest bloggers are banking in at a million, being featured on magazine covers and studying at Harvard.
+There’s a reason some of the biggest bloggers are banking in at a million and being featured on magazine covers.
 If a blogger decides to work with you, they’re giving you access to their audience, which – if the partnership is the right fit – can be worth your weight in gold.
 Approaching bloggers with respect and admiration of their work will go a long way.